romilly/pi-towers-workshop/manuscript/Chapter6.md

 Once you have copied the code, flash it onto the micro:bit and open the REPL.

-You should see a serias of lines displaying ADC oupput based on the analogue voltage measured across the LDR.
+You should see a series of lines displaying ADC output based on the analogue voltage measured across the LDR.

 #### Working in the dark

 Cover the LDR with your hand.
-The value being printed shoudl go up.
+The value being printed should go *up*.
 Now uncover the LDR.
-The value should go up again.
+The value should go down again.

 Since an output of 0 corresponds to zero Volts, and an output of 1023 corresponds to a Voltage of 3.3 Volts, we can turn the ADC output into a voltage by dividing by 1023 and then multiplying by 3.3.